The California native...

-Equally at home in concert and recital repertoire, Jana most recently sang the soprano solo in Mozart’s Requiem with Signature Symphony in Tulsa, Oklahoma.
-In 2016 she joined Maestro George Manahan to perform the Cuatro Madrigales Amatorios of Joaquin Rodrigo’s in concert with the Manhattan Chamber Sinfonia and also sang Mater Gloriosa in Mahler’s 8th Symphony with the Manhattan Oratorio Society at St. John the Divine Cathedral on the Upper West Side.
-She also performed and recorded Mahler’s 8th Symphony as a part of David Briggs’ organ transcription which was released by Albany Records in 2016.
+Equally at home in concert and recital repertoire as she is on the opera stage, Jana most recently sang the soprano solo in Mozart’s Requiem with Signature Symphony in Tulsa, Oklahoma.
+In 2016 she joined Maestro George Manahan to perform Joaquin Rodrigo’s Cuatro Madrigales Amatorios in concert with the Manhattan Chamber Sinfonia and also sang Mater Gloriosa in Mahler’s 8th Symphony with the Manhattan Oratorio Society at St. John the Divine Cathedral.
+She later performed and recorded Mahler 8 as a part of David Briggs’ organ transcription which was released by Albany Records in 2016.

-Miss McIntyre won first prize in the Alan M. and Joan Taub Ades Competition which gave her the opportunity to travel to Buenos Aires to sing a series of concerts at various venues including El Salon at the Teatro Colón.
-She was also a winner of the Eisenberg-Fried Concerto Competition at Manhattan School of Music, a Giulio Gari Foundation 2017 award winner, and a 2017 Metropolitan Opera National Council regional finalist.
+Miss McIntyre won first prize in the Alan M. and Joan Taub Ades Competition which gave her the opportunity to travel to Buenos Aires to sing a series of concerts at various venues including El Salon Dorado at the Teatro Colón.
+She is an award winner from the Jensen Foundation, Giulio Gari Foundation, George London Foundation, Art Song Preservation Society, Metropolitan National Council, among others.
+She is a Richard F. Gold grant recipient from the Shoshana Foundation (Merola), and the winner of the Eisenberg-Fried Concerto Competition at Manhattan School of Music.

 Jana has been an apprentice with Tulsa Opera, Santa Fe Opera, and the Merola Opera Program.
 She did her academic work at the University of California, Los Angeles in Psychology (B.A.) and Music (B.A.).
 She received her Masters in Vocal Performance from the Manhattan School of Music.